hipe/tmx/test_support/doc/issues/004-the-quickie-narrative.md

-anyway all this is to say that we have no "direct" way of reaching `main` to see if this enhancement has occurred (without doing something terrible like setting it to a const, or no, wait, `TOPLEVEL_BINDING.target`), but that's all obnoxious to test and brittle. in its stead, we:
+anyway all this is to say that we have no "direct" way of reaching `main` to see if this enhancement has occurred (without doing something terrible like setting it to a const, or no, wait, `TOPLEVEL_BINDING.target`), but that's all obnoxious to test and brittle. in its stead, we: [the subject code].

+we ponder this architectural mechanic of rspec (and so quickie) more deeply at [#006.C] "grand bargain" (inline in code).